 At CARE we think you might benefit from specialist investigations if you have:

-We do two levels of tests to investigate possible causes of implantation failure or miscarriage, these include tests for chromosomal abnormalities, CAREunity and DNA damage or oxidative stress in the sperm.
+We do two levels of tests to investigate possible causes of implantation failure or recurrent miscarriage, these include tests for chromosomal abnormalities (PGT-A), CAREunity and DNA damage or oxidative stress in the sperm (Male Diagnostic tests).

 If you would like more information on any of these tests and to find out if they are suitable for you, you will be able to discuss with your doctor at your consultation.
 We also have detailed Patient Information documents on all of our tests and treatments.